lightning/bolts/04-onion-routing.md

 - MUST communicate the blinded node IDs `B(i)` and `encrypted_data(i)` to the sender
 - MUST communicate the real node ID of the introduction point `N(0)` to the sender
 - MUST communicate the first blinding ephemeral key `E(0)` to the sender
+- If the blinded route is for payments:
+  - MUST set `short_channel_id` and `payment_relay` for all but the last node.
+  - MUST NOT set `next_node_id`.
+  - MUST NOT set `path_id` except possibly for the last node.
+  - MUST compute the total fees and CLTV expiry delta of the route by aggregating all the `payment_relay`s and communicate them to the sender.
+- If the blinded route is for sending messages:
+  - MUST set `next_node_id` for all but the last node.
+  - MUST NOT set `short_channel_id`, `payment_relay` or `payment_constraints`.
+  - MUST NOT set `path_id` except possibly for the last node.

 The sender: